YevShch/Fitness-Tracker-API/API_AUTO_Testing_Documentation.md

 - Test Name: 1A.
 HTTP Status Code Validation
 - Location: /Automated Tests

-### Manual Test 2.
+### Test 2.
 Verify API Response Data Format for JSON
 #### Objective
 Confirm that the API returns data in the expected format.
 #### Steps to Test